open-formulieren/open-forms/docs/installation/upgrade-300.rst

 in the error monitoring if that's set up correctly.

-.. note:: Existing, automatically converted forms are crash-free because we create an explicit fallback logic rule that mimicks the old behaviour.
+.. note:: Existing, automatically converted forms are crash-free because we create an explicit fallback logic rule that mimics the old behaviour.

 Removed legacy "machtigen" context
 ==================================